nealcaren/book1/_build/2_Python.md

 #### Exercise

-Create a new, lower cased version of your <code>food</code> string.
+Create a new, lower cased version of your `food` string.